|Homemade Eggplant Parmesan|

 |Eggplant Parmesan right before going in the oven.|

 I watched America's Test Kitchen video below (season 5, episode 17: In an Italian-American Kitchen) where they made eggplant parmesan and thought that it looked like a pretty good recipe for eggplant parm.
 What I liked about their version of this classic Italian dish is that the eggplant slices are not fried in oil.
 Yes, I know anything fried does indeed make it taste better, but I do have to think about my health and my family's health along the way as well.
 The eggplant slices are normally coated with flour, dredged in egg, covered with bread crumbs and then fried.
 Instead, this recipe bakes the already coated slices in the oven and, surprisingly enough, the slices came out crispy as if they were fried (if you don't know how to pick out an eggplant, just look for the ones that are firm and shiny).
 Also, I like how you can make your own breadcrumbs by pulsing slices of white bread in a food processor.
 It definitely is a lot better than store-bought breadcrumbs that have a similar dry consistency as that of sawdust and has a tendency to have a stale flavor.
 On the other hand, I understand that cooking does take time, so if you prefer to use store bought bread crumbs to save you a little bit of time, then by all means.
-If you do use store bought bread crumbs, I suggest using the bread crumbs flavored with Italian seasoning (Progresso has Italian style bread crumbs) since this is an Italian dish.
-Lastly, I liked how the eggplant slices were not drenched in tomato sauce which would normally make the eggplant slices soggy.
+If you do use store bought bread crumbs, I suggest using the bread crumbs flavored with Italian seasoning (Progresso has Italian style bread crumbs) since this is an Italian dish and it's actually not that bad.
+Lastly, I liked how the eggplant slices were not drenched in tomato sauce which would normally make the eggplant slices soggy and drowning in liquid.
 Roughly a spoon full of sauce across each baked eggplant slice prevented them from losing their crunch.
 That being said, the crunch from the eggplant gave a nice contrast from the soft, gooey texture coming from the layer of melted mozzarella cheese.

 |Various layers of our eggplant parm: gooey cheese, cripsy eggplant slices, homemade tomato sauce topped with fresh basil|

 One mistake I made was that I made some of the eggplant slices too thin.
 I originally thought that thick slices would not crisp up in oven the way they would if they were fried.
 As I mentioned, the baked slices of eggplant (even the thicker ones) still were mighty crunchy.
 Not only that, but having thin slices increased my workload when prepping the meal.
 Thinner slices meant more slices to coat in flour, egg, and breadcrumbs.
 I made some slices too thin that it yielded an excess of slices causing me to use an additional egg for the egg wash than the recipe called for.
 So make sure to make your slices thick to save you time from having to cut and coat them and from having to use more eggs.
+Be forewarned though that the process of coating and dredging the eggplant slices in flour/egg/breadcrumbs can be quite messy and this is my least favorite part in making eggplant parmesan.

 |Fresh out of the oven!|

 This recipe was an absolute success.
 I can't wait to make it again.
 What surprised me, though, about this recipe was how hearty it was.
 When I think of vegetarian dishes, I think of tofu and salad.
-Dishes that just don't necessarily make you full the way a meaty steak would.
+Dishes that just don't necessarily make you full the way a meaty steak or a burger would.
 Surprising enough, this eggplant parmesan is deceivingly quite filling for a vegetarian dish.
 Perhaps, it's because of all that mozzarella and parmesan cheese used, but in any case, it won't leave you feeling hungry after a decent portion of it.
 I paired this recipe with some homemade focaccia bread which proved to be a perfect side dish making our Sunday evening like a pleasant summer night out in Tuscany.

 America's Test Kitchen - season 5 episode 17, In Italian-American Kitchen